pymeasure/leco-protocol/control_protocol.md

 #### Coordinator coordination

-Each Coordinator shall keep an up-to-date {ref}`Glossary<directory>` with the Names of all Components in the Network.
+Each Coordinator shall keep an up-to-date global {ref}`directory` with the Names of all Components in the Network.
 For this, Coordinators shall notify each other about sign-ins and sign-outs of Components and Coordinators.
 On request, Coordinators shall send the Names of their local or global Directory, depending on the request type.